In Abbey Murphy, Gophers have an Olympian and chief agitator

 "Back then I had a chance, but now, no,'' Abbey joked about her probability of winning a match from Dominic.

 That hard-nosed approach has served Murphy well.
-From a standout for the Chicago Mission teams, to a solid freshman year for the Gophers, to a silver medalist for Team USA in the Beijing Olympics, Murphy has mixed determination with talent.
-She ranks third in scoring with 20 goals and 18 assists for the third-ranked Gophers, who are host to No. 8 Wisconsin on Friday and Saturday at Ridder Arena.
+From a standout for the Chicago Mission teams, to a solid freshman season for the Gophers, to a silver medalist for Team USA in the Beijing Olympics, Murphy has mixed determination with talent.
+She is third in scoring with 20 goals and 18 assists for the third-ranked Gophers, host to No. 8 Wisconsin on Friday and Saturday at Ridder Arena.

 Getting to the gritty areas on the ice — specifically in front of the opponent's net — is a responsibility Murphy gladly accepts.